 Tests and trials to ensure operational efficacy of the finishing vessels are very important before the same are accepted by their owners.
 The users of this standard are required to ensure compliance with requirements of statutory authorities/ classification societies, where applicable.

-The composition of the committee responsible for formulation of this standard is given as Annex A.
+The composition of the Committee responsible for formulation of this standard is given in Annex A.

 In reporting the result of a test or analysis made in accordance with this draft standard, if the final value, observed or calculated, is to be rounded off it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.